 ʻIke Loa Summer Program

-During this unprecedented year we are thankful to have been able to host ʻIke Loa Summer Immersion Program. ʻIke Loa was an outdoor day program that took place at Huʻehuʻe Ranch throughout the month of July.
+During this unprecedented year we are thankful to have been able to host ʻIke Loa Summer Immersion Program. ʻIke Loa was an outdoor day program that took place at Huʻehuʻe Ranch in July.
 We hosted a small group of local students from the ages of 9-13.

 At this point of the year, kids were still adjusting to spending ample amounts of time indoors due to the pandemic.
 When they arrived they were eager to play outside and had lots of energy!
 We couldn't have been happier to provide a space for them to come together.